-- ✓ Service at all levels: department, college/school, campus, profession, and public - ✓ Lower expectations pre-tenure - ✓ Expectations for service & leadership increase with rank and step - ✓ List of service (department, college, campus & professional) - Dates of service with emphasis on period under review - Specify role/title (e.g., chair, member, participant) - Identify organizations, publications, etc. accurately - ✓ Honors & awards for service - ✓ Candidate statement is your opportunity to explain your service contribution; it may be particularly helpful to spell out in detail your time commitments to different service roles (e.g. number of meetings, length of meeting prep time; contributions to documents generated; number of submissions reviewed; fellowships; leadership roles)
+- ✓ Service is assessed at all levels: department, college/school, campus, profession, and public - ✓ Expectations for service & leadership increase with rank and step - ✓ List of service (department, college, campus & professional) - Dates of service with emphasis on period under review - Specify role/title (e.g., chair, member, participant) - Identify organizations, publications, etc. accurately - ✓ Honors & awards for service - ✓ Candidate statement is your opportunity to explain your service contribution; it may be particularly helpful to spell out in detail your individual role and time commitment in different service roles (e.g. number of meetings, length of meeting prep time; contributions to documents generated; number of submissions reviewed; fellowships; leadership roles)